encodeclub-solidity-3/W2/README.md

 <br></br>

 ## 3. Minting tokens
-We are minting 10 DKC Tokens
-`mintTokens.ts`
+We minted 265 DKC Tokens to 5 different addresses using our `mintTokens.ts` script.
+Run script with Token contract address, the recipient of the token(s), and the token quantity.
+Below is an example of our script usage:

 ```
 yarn ts-node ./scripts/mintTokens.ts 0x6fFD49B16297c51eBa57721AE4193f3cc7a8E6C5 0xc50e3344bc24f14f4a65E127D655F20441fC3D7e 13